tahayildiz1/homelab/README.md

 # homelab
-My current homelab, with all the services that i selfhost
+My current homelab, with all the services that I selfhost